christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 delay between replicas [@lloyd2011don]."
 "Causal consistency is a model in which a sequential ordering is maintained only between requests that have a causal dependency.
 Two requests A and B have a causal dependency if at least one of the following two conditions is achieved: (1) both A and B are executed on a single thread and the execution of one precedes the other in time; (2) B reads a value that has been written by A. Moreover, this dependency is transitive, in the sense that, if A and B have a causal dependency, and B and C have a causal dependency, then A and C also have a causal dependency [56, 60].
 Thus, in a scenario of an always-available storage system in which requests have causal dependencies, a consistency level stricter than that provided by the causal model cannot be achieved due to trade-offs of the CAP Theorem [5, 48]."

+TODO Causal+ [@lloyd2011don]
+"able to leverage the existence of multiple replicas to distribute the load of read requests"

 \todo{BASE? [@pritchett2008base]}

 Basically Available, Soft state, Eventually consistent